Looking for a cool Maori wall decoration? Check out the ‘hei tiki’. Hei means ‘to wear around the neck’ and Tiki means ‘first man.

-Contemporary Maori art, Maori design, crafted from plantation grown gaboon using laser technology.
-This piece of art boasts super fine detail, paua inlay and is mounted on an earth toned background inside a custom glass covered shadow box frame.
+Contemporary Maori art, Maori design.
+These beautiful carvings are crafted from plantation grown gaboon using laser technology.
+This piece of art boasts super fine detail with colourful paua inlay.
+The carvings is mounted on an earth toned background inside a custom glass covered shadow box frame.

 Each piece is individually signed by our Maori artist Mike Carlton and comes complete with wall mount and related story to back.